Nixoxo/vehicle-detection/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I used a simple trick for doing a better job at classifing the vehicle by setting a start/end point for x and y.
+This will cause a lot of trouble if the car drive on the right lane for example.
+The current pipeline will not work if the vehicle are not on the right side of the car.

+The pipeline will also fail if there is a truck, because there are no images provided for the trucks.

+A simple improvement would be to change the threshold of the heat map, because at the moment the detected vehicle areas are very huge.

+An other improvement would be to change the svm to a neural network and train it on the database.